pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v7-0/index.md

 ### Manage list item attachments stored in SharePoint

 Lists are one of the most powerful features of SharePoint, providing a flexible and customizable way to store and manage data.
 Whether you need to track tasks, manage contacts, or store documents, lists can help you do it all.
 A part of working with lists is the ability to add attachments to list items, making it easy to keep all relevant information in one place.
-In this release we bring support for managing list attachments using the CLI for Microsoft 365.
+In this release, we bring support for managing list attachments using the CLI for Microsoft 365.

 To add a new attachment to a list item from a local file, run: